Okabe-Rintarou-0/Minik8s/README.md

 attach `ClusterIP` to the pod.

 To make the Weave Net visible from host, run the command `weave expose <ip>` to join the Weave Net.

+#### How to create a pod through control plane
+We provide `kubectl apply -f` command that can create a pod in a declarative way.
+You can specify the attributes of a pod, like its port bindings and volumes in the yaml file.
+The specification of a pod is actually the same as the one of `k8s`.

+We support any number of containers in a pod, and you can see the results after the pod was created in our display video.

+#### An example of shared network namespace and volumes

+Still take the pod in [Core: How to create a pod](#core-how-to-create-a-pod) as example, if we create a file by using command `echo 123 > test.txt` in the directory `/data` in `downloader`, then this file can be seen in the directory `/usr/share/nginx/html/files` in `viewer`.
+In addition, in `downloader`, we can download the file throw command `wget localhost:80/files/test.txt`.
+It's all because the two containers share the same volumes and network namespace.
+They can communicate with each other throw `localhost`.
+You can see these effects more clearly in the display video.

+#### How is a pod scheduled
+For scheduling strategy, see [scheduler](#scheduler).
+And you can see the node a pod is scheduled to through `kubectl get pod` command.

 #### Support & References